maxim-paquet/fortninecart/README.md

 If you want to go back to the original state of the database, run the following:

 - php artisan migrate:fresh

+ps.
+I know that quantity update popup is horrendous :)